ReactForBeginners/course-overview/lecture1/README.md

 The **React.render()** method you see below the two components takes care of 'kickstarting' the rendering, and renders the root component (in this case **App**) into the DOM in the specified container.

-Here is an example of how a component structure in React could look like, for a simple Todo app.
-Each component class has got its own color:
+A good habit is to create a mockup of your UI, and separate the components with colors.
+Below is an example of how a component structure in React could look like visually, for a simple Todo app:

 ![image](https://github.com/ReactForBeginners/exercise1-todo/blob/gh-pages/todo.png?raw=true)